rachitnigam/Hula-hoop/README.md

   now a path from `h1` to `h10`.
 - After a short delay, note that packet from `h1` have started arriving to `h10`.
   The HULA probes have detected and coped with link failures!

+### Port utilization

+To evaluate the port utilization of each switch under load, I wrote the `benchmark.py` script which snapshots the state of various registers on each switch at runtime.

+#### Initial Setup

+TODO: Talk about how I created load.
+Run probe on each rack, and send messages to h10 from five hosts.

+#### JSON data

+TODO: Point to the JSON data collected.

+#### Evaluate

+TODO: Talk about the data collected.

 ## Experience with P4